bextla20/-Freshmen-data-regression/README.md

 **Attends Office Hours** - It is show that student's office work during a week.

 **High School GPA** - This column contains GPA level of a student.

+In our dataset we do not have misssing value.
+There are some object type and l used dummy variable.
+ Visualize correlation of our dataset, correlation matrix does not have high value correlation.
+That is why keep all features.

+## Finally
+I have used 3 regression metrics to estimate min error of freshmen Dataset.
+Linear model used and measured and visualized the performance of the models.

+We see mean absolute and Squared Error (0.750) is close eah other (0.756).

+R square is 0.294.